 The time and materials model offers greater freedom.
 The client can modify the requirements, shift goals, or even pause the development at any point.
 That’s because they pay for every hour the developers spend working on their project.
 This flexibility may result in a budget overrun.
 However, work in iterations based on business/product priorities makes planning the budget for releases/milestones easier.

-This model works well for long-term cooperations and projects that require a substantial amount of work, especially where the requirements change frequently.
+The dedicated team model works well for long-term cooperation and projects that require a substantial amount of work, especially where the requirements change frequently.
 The outsourcing provider supplies all the staff required to complete a project.
 All of them will work on that project full time under one roof.
 The customer may communicate with the team members directly, but usually, the PM is the only contact person they need.

 The customer usually gets a list of rates for all involved staff and is billed on a monthly basis.
 Good communication is crucial for cost-efficiency.
 If the developers can’t code because they are waiting for client feedback, the client will end up paying for their ‘idle time.’

-You pay the monthly salary of each team member plus a fee for their foreign employer’s services.
+You pay the fixed monthly fee for the services.
 (That fee helps them cover the payroll, taxes, office space, the developers’ workstations, and support staff.)
 Since you pay for the employees’ time, you’re free to change the requirements.
 Because you know the rates and the vendor’s fee is fixed, it’s easy to plan your spending.

-The cost of outsourcing IT services and software development is not comprised solely of fixed fees or hourly rates.
-Some providers offer affiliate programs and discounts to loyal customers, so consistent offshore software development may become cheaper in the long run.
+The cost of outsourcing IT services and software development is not solely of fixed fees or hourly rates.

 A managed service provider (MSP) takes care of businesses' services on a regular basis.
 In the case of IT outsourcing services, MSP’s network operations center (NOC) remotely monitors and maintains the client’s IT environment network.
 Its technicians not only receive alerts and promptly fix occurring issues.
 NOC’s services may include: